TREATISE ON ZANDTAO

 Marxists always had a strong component of education within their activity, the better the activist the greater understanding of Marxism and its application they had.
 They were educating for right view.
 But their education failed because they were addressing the problem as being a matter of ignorance.
 It was their understanding that people were not Marxist because they were not fully aware, and that for that awareness to take place more and more people needed to hear the right view.
 Whether the view is right or not it is still a set of ideals and it is still part of the conditioning.
 This was a source of their failure.

 So whilst we need the right view activism needs to change its approach.
 Activism needs to focus on changing the attitude to conditioning and the addiction that people have to that conditioning.
-Activism needs to address its own egotism.
+Activism needs to address egotism – in others and in themselves.

 Fundamentally activists need to change the attitude to desire because desire is what causes conditioning.
 We live in a consumerist marketed nightmare because of our desire.
-Through the media we are presented with the "lifestyle of the rich and famous" as being desireable.
+Through the media we are presented with the "lifestyle of the rich and famous" as being desirable.
 This lifestyle is often the core of our conditioning.
 People aspire to a lifestyle they feel can only come from being rich - or richer.
 The small business person aspires to be 1%.
-The middle classes desire middle-class wealth of house car and whatever, are always working for more, and abdicate their compassion by voting for the traditional conservative out of fear of losing their lifestyle.
-The working-class usually cannot attain any of this but are always told they need more, and this desire is often used to fuel racism because the 1% ensure there is not enough work because their accumulation is the priority.
+The middle classes desire middle-class wealth of house car and whatever, they are always working for more, and abdicate their compassion by voting for the traditional conservative out of fear of losing their lifestyle.
+The working-class usually cannot attain any of this but are always told they need more, and this desire is often used to fuel racism because the 1% ensure there is not enough work because their accumulation is the priority; with the reduced cake people turn on each other.
 And the poor and unemployed have none of this but desire it.
 It is a nightmare that uses our desires to control us.
-And it is based on an illusion, the 1% are not happy.
+And it is based on an illusion, but the 1% are not happy.
 They buy into the illusion of happiness the same as anyone else but are afraid of poverty so maintain the illusion of their conditioning.
 A nightmare.

 Marxism has always addressed the issue of materialism but the solutions are materialist themselves.
 Do the profits go to the owners of the means of production or to the producers themselves?
 This is basic Marxism in the trade union field, and is the source of the strikes that improved the lot of some but has not done much for the situation overall.
 At the root of this is the notion of the redistribution of wealth based on some merit measure.
 Whilst this view is correct to some extent, if all we are concerned with is who has the wealth, then we are definitely working within a conditioned ethos.